 Image: AdobeStock | LIGHTFIELD STUDIOS

-Still a hot topic
+Robotics in gastronomy – still a hot topic

 The past decade has seen an increasing number of developments integrating robotics with foodservice.
 As reported previously on KTCHNrebel, Moley Robotics developed the world’s first robot kitchen back in 2015, capable of producing over 5,000 different recipes; its CEO has plans to expand into night room service and other high-end applications.
 Another kitchen fully operated by robots was opened in Nashville in November 2021 by Nala Robotics.